Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: On Rigorous Numerical Verification

 \section{On Rigorous Numerical Verification}

-In this section we outline the numerical framework we use for validation.
-The rigorous results of this paper are contained in Sections \ref{Sec:introd}–\ref{Sec:numfr}; Section \ref{sec7} describes the numerical procedure for the ongoing computer-assisted verification.
-We are implementing these routines and will soon release the code and reproducibility scripts in a public GitHub repository.
-A subsequent version will report the final constants (we expect only minor adjustments) and the full error budgets from the completed verification.
+In this section, we outline the framework we use for rigorous computer-assisted validation; in particular, the rigorous justification for the constants in Section \ref{Sec:num prev}.
+We release the code and reproducibility scripts in a public GitHub repository.
+Throughout, we work in the spherical coordinates and employ the change of variables

-We focus our effort on verifying the bounds that enter Assumption~\ref{asm:num} and the estimates used in Sections~\ref{subsec:finiterank} and~\ref{subSec:numfr}--\ref{sec:Q eig}.
-Throughout we work in the spherical coordinates and employ the change of variables

-so that all fields are expanded on trigonometric bases in $(\beta,\theta)$.
-The items below detail how we bound the residuals, $\!L^\infty$-norms, eigenvalue envelopes, and quadrature errors appearing in our verification, in a way that is fully compatible with Assumption~\ref{asm:num}.
+so that all fields are expanded on trigonometric basis functions in $(\beta,\theta)$.
+The items below detail how we bound the residuals, $\!L^\infty$-norms, eigenvalue envelopes, and quadrature errors appearing in our verification, in a way that is fully compatible with the verifications in Section \ref{Sec:num prev}.
+We remark that verifications concerning the finite-dimensional matrices are much simpler, already sketched in Section \ref{sec:analysis} and referenced in detail in the codes.